 Looking for an adventure out of the boat?
 Here is more information on the land preserves & trails you can explore on foot along this segment.

 Swimming from railroad bridges and travel along any rail line is illegal and deadly.
-The dam at East Elm Street is a mandatory Portage.
+The dam at East Elm Street is a mandatory portage.
 It is the beginning of a stretch of river with extraordinary waterfalls and other risks.
+See the Paddlers’s Guide, above.